freekode/tp2intervals/README.md

 Check all your values and save configuration again.

 ## FAQ
 * Only duration based steps in workouts are supported, the app can't work with distance based steps
+* Ramp steps in TrainerRoad are not supported
 * **MacOS** app is not signed.
 Usually you need to open it twice.
 After opening it, be patient, it takes some time to start.
 * **Windows** The app will ask to access local network and Internet allow it.
 After all it makes HTTP requests.
 * Contact me in case of any problems.
 You can create an issue in [GitHub](https://github.com/freekode/tp2intervals/issues)